 Borderline personality disorder is about mood shifts.
 People aren't usually simply "emotional."
 Rather, they tend to experience wild fluctuations in mood and emotions, and those shifts tend to feel extremely powerful.

 One of the most notable aspects of BPD is that anxiety is often the "upper" emotion.
 BPD isn't like bipolar disorder, where a person switches back and forth between great emotions/mania and negative emotions/depression.
-Often the person switches between negative emotions and anxiety, where anxiety, with anxiety remaining almost always present.
+Often the person switches between negative emotions and anxiety.
+Rarely does the person experience a long term sense of good feelings.
+Anxiety is usually present even during times of “positive” emotion.

 Nearly 75% or more of those living with BPD also qualify for an anxiety disorder, so it's clear that anxiety is a serious problem with this condition.